larrybotha/pirple-nodejs-master-class/01-building-a-restful-api/README.md

     list of protected fields to exclude them from responses
 - when updating data one should specify a list of permitted and required params, and respond accordingly

+## Tokens service

+- define allowed methods, return `405` when request's method is not allowed
+- tokens are sent via headers
+- phone number and token pair are used to verify the token, so we send the phone number via a query param
+- `GET`, `PUT`, `DELETE` should only be available to users who already have a token.
+Existence and verification of the token happens before the request is processed any further